ducky427/ducky427.github.io/_posts/2016-06-08-more-defprotocol.md

 | `bar-me` 2 arity via apply  | 4.10717624610265E-07  | 448x        |

 As suspected calling multi-arity protocols is no different from calling simple protocols if done directly.
-But boy, is `apply` expensive for protocols.
+But boy, is `apply` expensive.

 Also the timing difference between calling `baz` and `foo` gives us cost of using protocols.
 Its the cost associated with checking if the datatype is not null and checking if the appropriate method exists on the datatype.

 Till next time!

+**Edit** - [David Nolen](https://twitter.com/swannodette) mentioned on [Clojurians Slack](clojurians.net) that the performance degradation has everything to do with `apply` and almost nothing to do with protocols.
+So I've modified this post accordingly.

 <script>
     window.klipse_settings = {